 What Is Blood Pressure?

-“Hypertension” or “high blood pressure” is the chronic state of elevated pressure in the arteries.
-Today, the WHO (World Health Organization) has made standards for “normal blood pressure” stricter.
-While the standard used to be set at 120/80, today it has been lowered to 115/75.
-While anything between 130 to 139 / 80 to 89 is considered to be mildly high, it is important to remember that a person cannot be considered to have “high blood pressure/hypertension” with a one-off high reading.
-Many people have high blood pressure readings at a doctor’s office if they are anxious.
-In order for a person to be labeled as having “high blood pressure” or “hypertension”, the rule of thumb is that he should have 3 high readings at different occasions.
-Plus, if a doctor finds a reading high, he generally asks the patient to lie down, makes him relax, and then re-measures the blood pressure.
+The persistent condition of elevated pressure in the arteries is “hypertension” or “high blood pressure.”
+The WHO (World Health Organization) has made “natural blood pressure” guidelines more rigorous today.
+While the standard used to be set at 120/80, it was lowered to 115/75 today.
+While anything from 130 to 139 / 80 to 89 is considered mildly elevated, it is important to note that with a one-off high reading, a person should not be considered to have “high blood pressure/hypertension”.
+If they are nervous, several individuals have elevated blood pressure levels at a doctor’s office.
+The rule of thumb is that a person should have 3 elevated readings on different occasions in order to be identified as having “high blood pressure” or “hypertension”.
+Plus, if a doctor notices a high reading, he normally asks the patient to lie down, helps him relax, and then re-measures his blood pressure.

-Primary hypertension is generally age-related.
-As we age, our arteries tend to harden, and the passages through which blood flows tend to narrow.
-This results in the heart having to pump blood harder, which elevates blood pressure.
+Generally, primary hypertension is age-related.
+Our arteries tend to harden as we age, and the passages that blood passes into tend to narrow.
+This results in the heart, which increases blood pressure, having to pump blood harder.